minprog/programming-1/20 Problem sets/00 0 - Scratch/10 Standard Edition.md

 * Paying or offering to pay an individual for work that you may submit as (part of) your own.

 * Providing or making available solutions to problem sets to individuals who might take this course in the future.

-* Redeeming or attempting to redeem someone else’s code for a late day.

 * Searching for, soliciting, or viewing a quiz’s questions or answers prior to taking the quiz.